vinayakvivek/udacity-serverless-todo/README.md

 # Functionality of the application

 - This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+- Each user only has access to TODO items that he/she has created.
-- Each TODO can have multiple attachments
+- Each TODO can have multiple attachments (zero or more).
-- If a TODO is deleted, related attachments are deleted from S3, by a lambda function which is triggered by DynamoDB stream
+- If a TODO is deleted, related attachments are deleted from S3, by a lambda function which is triggered by DynamoDB stream.
+- For authentication, Auth0 public certificate is fetched and cached (instead of hard-coding the value).

 ## Sample screenshot
 ![sample](images/sample.png)